 As the Covid-19 outbreak continues in nations around the world, there is growing concerns over the uptick of cases in South Korea, Japan, Iran and Italy.

-As a precautionary step, many Malaysian companies are instructing employees who’ve been to affected countries such as China, Thailand, Japan, Hong Kong, Singapore and South Korea, to undergo self-quarantine for 14 days.
+As a precautionary step, many Malaysian companies are instructing employees who have been to affected countries such as China, Thailand, Japan, Hong Kong, Singapore and South Korea, to undergo self-quarantine for 14 days.

 While this precautionary step is for the safety of the workplace, there has been some disturbing practices taking place in implementing this.
 For one, some companies are forcing employees to use their allocated annual leave for this self-quarantine.